F0lak/dm_open_ref/ref/verb/set/name.md

 +   set name = \"Name\"
 <!-- -->
 **Args:**
-+   Name+ A text string for the name.
++   Name: A text string for the name.

 The name attribute of a verb defaults to the node name.
 Setting